Skurks/Skurks/README.md

 * Please setup a healthly system of push/pull of sharing information (over-communicate).
 I can always handle bad news, but I HATE surprises.
 * Please take ownership of you career and personal/professional development.
 If I have to be pushing you often, we won't last long.
 * Please tell me if anything feels off, as soon as you feel it.
-* Please
+* I work some weekends, this is my choice.
+I do NOT expect you to work most weekends, but I do expect you to 'crank' during the week.

 ## What you can expect of me as your manager
 * Someone who with fight with and for you to acheive outsized professional growth & development
 * Someone who won't micro-manage you, but expects much of you
 * Someone who cares less about facetime/hrs worked as much as the quality & impact of you output
 * Someone who over-indexes on transparency.
 Sure, there will be some things I just can't share with you, but I will never lie to you.

 ## What interests do you have when you're not working?
 * Trying to stay a [scratch golfer](https://www.cdga.org/peer.asp?cmd=view&uid=6383196&id=)